thevasudevgupta/bigbird/README.md

 There are total **3 checkpoints** available in **🤗Hub** (at the point of writing this article): [`bigbird-roberta-base`](https://huggingface.co/google/bigbird-roberta-base), [`bigbird-roberta-large`](https://huggingface.co/google/bigbird-roberta-large), [`bigbird-base-trivia-itc`](https://huggingface.co/google/bigbird-base-trivia-itc).
 The first two checkpoints come from pretraining `BigBirdForPretraining` with `masked_lm loss`; while the last one corresponds to the checkpoint after finetuning `BigBirdForQuestionAnswering` on `trivia-qa` dataset.

-Let's have a look at minimal code (in case you like to use your own PyTorch trainer) you can write to use 🤗's BigBird model for fine-tuning on your tasks.
+Let's have a look at minimal code you can write (in case you like to use your own PyTorch trainer), to use 🤗's BigBird model for fine-tuning on your tasks.

 ```python
 # let's consider our task to be question-answering as an example